pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-iindexableconcept-setat.md

 ### -param indexers

-An array (sized according to the indexerCount) of indicies indicating where inside the instance object to access.
+An array (sized according to the indexerCount) of indices indicating where inside the instance object to access.

 ### -param value

-The value of the element to assign at the specified indicies.
+The value of the element to assign at the specified indices.

 ## -returns